jgabrielsantos/quotes-on-dev/themes/quotes-on-dev/README.md

 # Quotes on Dev Starter

-A WordPress starter theme for the Quotes on Dev project, forked from Underscores.
+Website built with WordPress for display quotes from various authors and submit new quotes.

 ## Installation